waldronlab/ProjectAsPackage/README.md

 To easily publish your package and analysis as a web site using [pkgdown](https://pkgdown.r-lib.org/articles/pkgdown.html) (publicly on GitHub-pages or locally), you can use commands in the script [update.sh](https://github.com/waldronlab/ProjectAsPackage/blob/master/update.sh).
 This very short script runs the command `pkgdown::build_site(lazy=TRUE)`.

 You can customize the website with the [_pkgdown.yml](https://github.com/waldronlab/ProjectAsPackage/blob/master/_pkgdown.yml) file using instructions from [pkgdown](https://pkgdown.r-lib.org/articles/pkgdown.html).

+### Automatic hyperlinking to help pages

+Note that the line in this [_pkgdown.yml](https://github.com/waldronlab/ProjectAsPackage/blob/master/_pkgdown.yml) providing the site URL is only there to provide correct hyperlinking to help pages, such as `?gardasil`.
+For correct hyperlinking to help pages, the URL needs to be provided here and in the [DESCRIPTION](https://github.com/waldronlab/ProjectAsPackage/blob/master/DESCRIPTION) `URL:` line.

 **To activate GitHub pages**, from your GitHub repo you need to click on "Settings" on the top toolbar, scroll down to "GitHub Pages", then change "None - Disable GitHub Pages" to "master branch /docs folder".
 You should now see the URL for your new web page here.
 If you can't select this option, it's because you haven't yet pushed a master branch docs folder created by pkgdown to GitHub.